 Put it in an airtight container and it will be fine to eat for about three days, although the crumbs will get soggy and the texture might get a little watery.

 📞 The last word

-I usually think of this southern yellow squash casserole as a main dish because that's how it was generally served when I was growing up.
+I usually think of this old fashioned yellow squash casserole as a main dish because that's how it was generally served when I was growing up.

 As a side dish it goes really well with just about any grilled meat and I love it with meatloaf!